Natural Graph Wavelet Packet Dictionaries: Background

-As a remedy to these issues, we measure the ``behavioral'' difference between the eigenvectors as discussed in~\cite{CLONINGER-STEINERBERGER, saito2018can, LI-SAITO-SPIE}, one of which is used in our numerical experiments in Section~\ref{sec:applications}.
-We briefly summarize this particular behavioral distance below.
-See~\cite{CLONINGER-STEINERBERGER, saito2018can, LI-SAITO-SPIE} for more information on the other eigenvector metrics.
+As a remedy to these issues, we measure the ``behavioral'' difference between the eigenvectors using the so-called \emph{Difference of Absolute Gradient (DAG) pseudometric} \cite{LI-SAITO-SPIE}, which is also used in all of our numerical experiments in Sect.~\ref{sec:applications}.
+Note that \cite{CLONINGER-STEINERBERGER, LI-SAITO-SPIE, saito2018can} proposed several other affinities and distances between Laplacian eigenvectors.
+The reasons why we decided to use the DAG pseudometric in this article are: 1) its computational efficiency compared to the other eigenvector metrics; 2) its superior performance for grid-like graphs; and 3) its close relationship with the Hadamard-product affinity proposed in \cite{CLONINGER-STEINERBERGER}.
+See~\cite{LI-SAITO-SPIE, saito2018can} for the details on the other eigenvector metrics and their performance comparison.
+Below, we briefly summarize this DAG pseudometric.